fenago/data-analysis-pandas/lab_guides/lab_8.md

         raise
 ```

-**Tip:**

-Notice that we used the `logger` object to print helpful
-messages to the screen throughout the script; this will help the users
-of this script know how far along in the process it is.
-These messages
-come in different levels of severity (we are using `INFO`,
-`WARNING`, and `ERROR` here), allowing them to be
-placed for debugging (the `DEBUG` level), and left there once
-the code goes into production, since the minimum level for printing can
-be raised to `INFO`, so that no `DEBUG` messages are
-printed.
-This is leaps and bounds above simple `print()`
-statements, since we don\'t have to worry about removing them as we move
-to production or adding back these messages as development continues.

 Let\'s now take a look at how we can run this
 script.
 We know that `simulate.py` can be run on the command
 line, but how can we see what arguments we need to pass?
 Simple---we add